Magispace/Magispace/README.md

 <div align="center">

-" But could we be what we're meant to be? "
 " But could we be what we're meant to be?
-" I'm just about to beg you, please. " ✶
+I'm just about to beg you, please. " ✶

 </div>